squid-cache/squid-cache.github.io/docs/SquidFaq/SquidLogs.md

 file numbers are read on stdin, and pathnames are printed on stdout.

-## Can I use store.log to figure out if a response was cacheable?
+## Can I use store.log to figure out if a response was cachable?

 Sort of.
 You can use *store.log* to find out if a particular response was *cached*.